Antenna Design and Development Services

 1. Guided electromagnetic wave from a transmission line to plane wave in the free space, and vice versa (Electromagnetic wave view)

-2. Electrons to photons (Physics view)
+2. Electrons motion to photons (Physics view)

 3. Transmission line impedance to intrinsic impedance of the free space (Circuits view)